Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Postulated MAP Estimators via Hardening

 for all $\ybf$.
 A formal proof is given in Appendix~\ref{sec:xhatConv} (see Lemma~\ref{lem:xhatuLim}).
-Under the assumption that the behaviors of the MMSE estimators are described by the Replica MMSE Claim, we can then extrapolate the behavior of the MAP estimator.
-This will yield our main result, the Replica MAP Claim.
+Under the assumption that the behaviors of the postulated MMSE estimators are described by the RS PMMSE decoupling property, we can then extrapolate the behavior of the postulated MAP estimator.
+This will yield our main result.

+In statistical physics the parameter $u$ has the interpretation of inverse temperature (see a general discussion in~\cite{Merhav:09arXiv}).
+Thus, the limit as $u \arr \infty$ can be interpreted as a cooling or ``hardening" of the system.